Breaking the Glass Ceiling in Your Mind Takes Extra Work After 60

 When you look up at a glass ceiling, you can see beyond it.
 You might not even see it there as you look up into the endless possibilities of the sky.

 The metaphor of a glass ceiling has mostly been used to describe unspoken limitations that others place on us.
-The metaphor was originally coined in relation to women rising in professions that have traditionally been the realm of men.
+It was originally coined in relation to women rising in professions that have traditionally been the realm of men.

 I discovered that a US Federal Glass Ceiling Commission began in 1995 and the 2015 Glass Ceiling Index (The Economist) tracks changes on a yearly basis.
 It ranks the best place in the world to be a working woman.
 I have watched things change for women over the last six decades.